Kenosha Chapter of the National Society Daughters of the American Revolution honors teens with Good Citizenship Award

 Each student received a certificate, pin and monetary award.

-After their applications were evaluated, one student was selected to be the chapter overall winner-- Austin Dawson from Salem, Wisconsin.
-His parents, Amy and Mike, were there to see him get this additional recognition and monetary award.
+After their applications were evaluated, one student was selected to be the chapter overall winner: Austin Dawson from Salem, Wisconsin.
+His parents, Amy and Mike, were there to see him presented the additional recognition and monetary award.

 “We were happy to present them in-person,” the organization said.
 “Thank you to the families who supported these students and attended the luncheon.”